yogat3ch/writing/Dynamic Voting System.md

 **Tab Structure:**

--   Top-level tabs represent different layers of government, providing access to counties, municipalities, states, regional, and federal levels.
+-   A top-level drop-downs allow a user to move between different layers of government, providing access to counties, municipalities, states, regional, and federal levels.
--   Second-level tabs offer choices between the "Current Cycle" for ongoing votes and "Historical" for reviewing past votes.
+-   Tabs across the top of the page offer choices between the "Current Cycle" for ongoing votes and "Historical" for reviewing past votes.
+-

 **Navigation:**